CMSgov/bcda-static-site/production/technical_userguide.md

 #### Usage Examples
 See the [Authentication and Authorization section](/production/technical-user-guide/#authentication-and-authorization){:target="_blank"} above to obtain the API token needed before requesting data from any of the BCDA bulk data endpoints.

-Here are examples of how to initiate an export job using `_since` to augment `/Patient`.
-We are seeking data from the `/Patient` endpoint for the Patient resource type since 8PM EST on February 13th, 2020.
+In the example below, we are seeking data from the `/Patient` endpoint for the Patient resource type since 8PM EST on February 13th, 2020.
 The steps and format would work similarly for other endpoints and resource types.

 **Request**